 Many companies — not just SaaS — take on debt as part of their growth strategy.
 Just as with any financial plan, the benefits of debt must be considered with respect to circumstance.
 For example, maybe you started a company and offered each new employee equity in the company as part of their compensation package.
 Maybe you secured a round of funding early on, adding investors to your board and leadership team.

 In these scenarios, you as the business founder and/or owner don’t have full ownership of the company.
 Regaining that might be part of your long-term goal.
 This is one of the most common reasons why companies take on debt as standalone funding.
-Essentially selling a percentage of your ownership in the business to an equity investor might seem like a solution for funding, but the impact of that decision will be felt at the first board meeting when an outside opinion must be considered, even if it goes against the grain of the organization.
+Essentially selling a percentage of your ownership in the business to an equity investor might seem like a solution for funding, but it will be important to remember that arrangement brings the investor into your daily operations.
 Equity investors do offer valuable resources, support, and insights, but as a portion of your business is within their control, their opinions can easily become decisions.

 Another reason SaaS company owners and leaders obtain debt financing is to resolve situations just like this.
 As your company transitions from one stage of growth to the next, a component of your strategy might include buying back equity from early employees or equity investors.
 Video software company Wistia recently assumed debt for this exact purpose: to say thanks to early employees, remove the employee stock option due to the decision not to sell, and to buy back equity from their investors.